How to Advertise on TikTok in 2022

 Ad Description: 12 to 100 English characters

 You can’t just slap any random landscape video on TikTok and call it a day.
-If you want to double-dip your video marketing content, make sure that you optimize it based on TikTok’s recommendations.
+If you want to double-dip your video marketing content, make sure that you optimise it based on TikTok advertising best practices.

-These are the sorts of messages that are going to resonate with a younger audience.
+As our examples from Ryanair and The Washington Post showed, these are the types of content that are going to resonate with a younger audience.

-We recommend spending some time reviewing the sorts of content that score high engagement rates.
-Specifically, check out how brands are building buzz via organic content (Chipotle and Gushers, for example).
+We recommend spending some time reviewing the types of content that score high engagement rates in your industry.

-Let’s say you understand the platform's best practices, though.
-Below are some TikTok ad examples and a snapshot of the current advertising options available.
+Once you understand the platform's best practices, here are some TikTok ad examples and a snapshot of the current advertising options available.